Attems: History

 The town of Attimis was born as a village under the castle of the Lords of Attems.
 The latter was donated initially by the Marquis of Moosburg i.e. the Archbishop of Salzburg Bertoldo of Moosburg to the Church of Aquileia, i.e. the Patriarchate.
 It was subsequently conferred to Enrico and Arbeno Attems by the grateful patriarch in recognition of the faithful services provided in the wars with Frederick I. The family had properties and influence among the fiefs of Friuli at the time when the lands were governed by the Patriarchs of Aquileia.

 It is certain that Attems (Attimis), already in the eleventh century was a marquisate, even before Enrico and Arbeno had received it as a fief by the patriarch Voldarico.
 We are equally in the dark as to who and what time this title was conferred.

 Two were the castles of Attimis: the Upper and the Lower one.
 The former is extremely ancient, it is composed of a tower and two turrets.
 The lower castle was instead built between 1250 and 1260 and its territory was extremely vast.
 Between its borders it embraced many villages of the promontory, and spread out in the plains until the vicinity of Udine in that territory Raimondo della Torre knighted Enrico son of Alberto count of Gorizia and other Alemannic barons and lords of Friuli.

 In 1387 the family was allied, like many others, to the Counts da Camino and to the Princes Da Carrara.
-The family hired the venture captain Bello di Portogallo and his mercenaries, which, attending compensation for their service, took the Attems’ Lower Castle as guarantee.
-The 10th of February 1387 these payments were settled and the stronghold returned.
-That same year, Udine sent to Attimis cannons and different military instruments aimed at the defence of the lower stronghold, which made it amongst the first ones in Italy to possess such weaponry.
+The family hired the venture captain Bello di Portogallo and his mercenaries, which, attending compensation for their service, took the Attems' Lower Castle as guarantee.
+On 10 February 1387 these payments were settled and the stronghold returned.
+That same year, Udine sent cannons and different military instruments to Attimis for the defence of the lower stronghold, which made it amongst the first ones in Italy to possess such weaponry.